 Check Your Privilege

 Telling someone to “check their privilege” is a way of telling a person who is making a political point that they should remember they are speaking from a privileged position, because they are, for example, white, male, heterosexual, able-bodied or wealthy.
-It asks the speaker to acknowledge intersectionality (the school of thought which says, for example, that different minorities experience oppression differently – see above for more).
+It asks the speaker to acknowledge intersectionality (the school of thought which says, for example, that different minorities experience oppression differently – see below for more).
 So for example, if a white, female journalist tweets that she “literally could not give a shit about” the representation of black women on Lena Dunham’s TV show Girls, she will face a chorus of tweets telling her to “check her privilege” (sorry Caitlin, but that was a dumb move).
-Some people say it’s used too often to shut down debate and silence feminisrs, while others say it isn’t used nearly enough.
-It’s important to check your privilege but be warned – people might groan when you bring it up.
-It’s also important to remember that a privileged person is not necessarily prejudiced (sexist, racist, etc.) as an individual, but may be part of a broader pattern of -ism even though unaware of it.
+Some people say it’s used too often to shut down debate and silence feminists, while others say it isn’t used nearly enough.
+A privileged person is not necessarily prejudiced (sexist, racist, etc.) as an individual, but may be part of a broader pattern of -ism even though unaware of it.

 If a woman is expressing sexism against other women, she is not ‘sexist’ but has internalised sexism.
 Internalised sexism is when women consciously or unconsciously internalise sexist messages that are present in their society and culture.
 If the internalisation is conscious, the women may actively resent other women and if the internalisation is unconscious, the women may hold feminist views and be unaware that they regard themselves as lesser than men.
 Some women who have internalised sexism may try to prevent other women from stepping out of their traditional gender roles as they believe they are preserving the proper way of life.
 They don’t realise they are being oppressive.